 Where PerformYard still wins:

 If compensation planning is a hard requirement, PerformYard has a dedicated module for it.
 ThriveSparrow doesn't offer this today.
 If your primary need is structured, compliance-documented review cycles with minimal engagement overlay, PerformYard is the cleaner fit.
-This doesn't make PerformYard a weaker product — it reflects a different focus on structured performance management.
-This isn't about replacing performance management — it's about connecting it with everything that drives it.
+This isn't a knock on PerformYard — it reflects a deliberate product focus that works for specific teams.

 Feature Comparison